MediciHouse07/Learning_Records/micro_economic_mit.md

 - ratio of the benefit = ration of cost
 - unit price of marginal utility equals

+2022/07/18:

+3000<->4500

+- MB=MC is the key definition of the whole course
+- debit card, debit
+- 4330 mins, market failure, how to relate it with this case?

 # Lecture 4

 ## REX 1 2022/05/23